 - Supply chain component analytical tools like DependencyTrack can automate the majority of the routine and let you react swiftly to any possible problems.

-The other issue that emerges from a lack of commercial regulations of the open-source software is license conundrum.
+The other issue that emerges from a lack of commercial regulations of the open-source software is the license conundrum.

 Here’s why.
 The development of proprietary software often involves numerous open-source elements - libraries, frameworks, tools, etc. These elements are released under different license types (for example, Apache license for data processing frameworks) with distinct compliance requirements.